-It would seem not to be accidental that an element for which information is unknown and requested should be fronted to focus position.
-Both of these tools serve to cue the listener by excluding declarative garden path interpretations involving structures that would otherwise begin as non-question constructions, only to spring question status on the listener late in processing.
+32 Many structures alternations can be analyzed either as transformations or choices of related constructions.
+We requested should be fronted to focus position Both of these tools serve to cue the listener by excluding declarative garden path interpretations involving structures that would otherwise begin as non-question constructions, only to spring question status on the listener late in processing.